-2. Hang Freedom Quotes around the room.
-Have participants walk around, read them, and stand by the quote that best fits with their vision of freedom.
-Discuss and have them defend their choices.
+2. Print and hang the “Freedom Quotes” (linked above) around the room.
+Have students walk around the room, read each quote, and then stand by the quote that best fits their vision of freedom.
+Ask students to explain their choices.

 - Scenario #1 – “Five years ago I was arrested by the KGB and put in a forced labor camp in Siberia.
 They tell me when to get up, when to work, and when to go to bed – even when I am allowed to shower.
-I can’t make any decisions for myself.
+I can’t make any decisions for myself.”

-- Scenario #2 – I am ship-wrecked on a desert island.
-I can do whatever I want, but there’s nobody to talk to and nothing to do.
+- Scenario #2 – “I am shipwrecked on a desert island.
+I can do whatever I want, but there’s nobody to talk to and nothing to do.”

-- Scenario #3 – I am a drug addict and live from high to high.
-Luckily, I married a millionaire and I can support this habit.
+- Scenario #3 – “I am a drug addict and live from high to high.
+Luckily, I married a millionaire and I can support this habit.”

-- Scenario #4 – my child was born with a severe physical disability.
-I quit my job as a high powered lawyer to care for him and now spend most of my days at home.
+- Scenario #4 – “My child was born with a severe physical disability.
+I quit my job as a high-powered lawyer to care for him and now spend most of my days at home.”

-- Scenario #5 – I absolutely love fashion.
+- Scenario #5 – “I absolutely love fashion.
 I can’t go out of the house without making sure every part of my outfit matches perfectly.
-I sometimes even buy shoes that I know won’t be comfortable because they are exactly the color of an item of clothing that I own.
+I sometimes even buy shoes that I know won’t be comfortable because they are exactly the color of an item of clothing that I own.”

-- Scenario #6 – I worked hard my entire life and became an extremely successful businessman.
+- Scenario #6 – “I worked hard my entire life and became an extremely successful businessman.
 I was able to live lavishly and provide my family with all sorts of luxuries.
-Eventually a scandal was uncovered and I lost everything.
-Now I work 9-5 in a restaurant trying to make ends meet.
+Eventually, a scandal was uncovered and I lost everything.
+Now, I work 9-5 in a restaurant trying to make ends meet.”

-4. Natan Sharansky in his book “Fear No Evil” discusses freedom at length in the context of Passover and writes about his ability to maintain his inner, spiritual freedom while he was physically at the mercy of the KGB (who also wished to destroy him spiritually).
-Read together all or some of these excerpts from his book.
+4. Then, read together the excerpt from Natan Sharansky’s book Fear No Evil.
+This book discusses freedom at length in the context of Passover.
+Ask students to share their thoughts on Sharansky’s ability to maintain his inner, spiritual freedom while he was physically at the mercy of the KGB.